andersonbrito/andersonbrito.github.io/_pages/Volunteering.md

   - image_path: /assets/images/toastmasters.png
     title: "Toastmasters International"
     alt: "Placeholder Image Right Aligned"
-    excerpt: "I am a member of Toastmasters International, an organization that promotes public speaking training in a supportive learn-by-doing environment, where participants organize meetings and practice the speaking skills to become confident public speakers and strong leaders.
-Toastmasters is present all over the world, and their activities are run by volunteers from multiple ages, genders, nationalities and cultural backgrounds."
+    excerpt: "I am a member of Toastmasters International, an organization that promotes public speaking training in a supportive learn-by-doing environment, where participants organize meetings and practice their communication skills to become confident public speakers and strong leaders.
+Toastmasters is present all over the world, and their activities are run by volunteers of different ages, genders, nationalities and cultural backgrounds."
 #    url: "/_pages/Publications/"
 #    btn_label: "Read More"
 #    btn_class: "btn--inverse"